The Patriot John Talley

 So none forget.

-In two years, our nation will celebrate the 250th Anniversary of the signing of the Declaration of Independence and the start of the American Revolutionary War.
+In 2026, our nation will celebrate the 250th Anniversary of the signing of the Declaration of Independence and the start of the American Revolutionary War.

 As many as 400,000 soldiers, from both the Continental Army and state militia, fought or participated in that war.
 Wanting to preserve their memory, the Sons of the American Revolution (SAR) have set a goal of finding the resting sites of as many of those Patriots as possible.
 To date, the graves of 55,000 have been identified; that's about 80% of the average attendance at a National Football League game.
 It's 15% of those buried at Arlington National Cemetery.